BURLINGTON, ON, June 6 /CNW/ - Canada's Office of Energy Efficiency

 Centennial Windows Ltd. is Ontario's leading provider of energy efficient

 windows that all carry the ENERGY STAR symbol.
-The Barrie showroom is located
+The Burlington showroom is

-regional communities, Centennial Windows celebrates its 27th year in business
+Centennial Windows celebrates its 27th year in business in 2008.

 /NOTE TO PHOTO EDITORS: A photo accompanying this release is available on